Insight-oriented psychotherapy

-Insight-oriented psychotherapy is a category of psychotherapies that rely on conversation between the therapist and the client (or patient).
-It involves developing the patient's understanding of past and present experiences, how they are related to each other and the effect they have on the patient's interpersonal relationships, emotions and symptoms.
-Insight-oriented psychotherapy can be an intensive process, wherein the client must spend multiple days per week with the therapist.
+Insight-oriented psychotherapy is a category of psychotherapies that share the assumption that psychological symptoms and maladaptive patterns of behavior arise, at least in part, from limited awareness of one's own motivations, emotions, and relational patterns, and that increased self-understanding ("insight") is a central mechanism of therapeutic change.
+Insight in this sense refers to a patient's understanding of associations between past and present experiences, recurring relationship patterns, and the connection between interpersonal challenges, emotional experience, and psychological symptoms.

+Approaches commonly classified as insight-oriented include psychoanalysis, psychodynamic psychotherapy, Gestalt therapy, existential therapy, person-centered therapy, and interpersonal psychotherapy, as well as integrative treatments that draw on these traditions.
+Insight-oriented therapies are typically distinguished from "supportive" psychotherapies, which prioritize reinforcing existing coping mechanisms and adaptive functioning over uncovering unconscious or out-of-awareness material, although in clinical practice the two approaches are often combined.

 Overview

 Forms of insight-oriented psychotherapy include psychoanalysis and Gestalt therapy.
 Insight oriented psychotherapy places a large emphasis on personal discovery for the patient.
 Through dedication to trust filled conversations, the patient will go through a process of enlightenment with the therapist.
 The patient will begin to understand significant life events of theirs as triggers or agents of change for how they live their lives today.
 Researchers have concluded that Insight has a clinically significant effect on the therapeutic outcomes of psychotherapy, to the point where it is now considered as relevant as long-standing factors like empathy, positive regard and therapeutic alliance.